Tasmania's Convict History

 Tasmania's convict history tells a tale of crime, punishment, hardship and survival in some of the harshest, yet most beautiful places on earth.

-Over 70,000 men, women and children were transported from their home to Van Diemens Land in the early 1800s and many of the places and features built during that time are still standing today.
+Over 70,000 men, women and children were transported to Van Diemens Land in the early 1800s and many of the places and features they built are still standing today.

 With Tasmania's convict sites offering some of the best-kept records of convict history anywhere in the world, what better place to trace your own convict genealogy?